 Ophthalmologists may refer visually impaired students in the United States to a program that will provide them with free access to the Spotlight Gateway reading application for iPads.
 Ophthalmologists should submit this form for eligible students.

 The Academy is participating in this program in collaboration with Lighthouse Guild, a nonprofit vision and health care organization, and Bookshare, the largest online library of books for people with print reading disabilities.

 For more background on the program, read the Academy’s news release and Lighthouse Guild’s information about Spotlight Gateway.

 Introduction to Vision Rehabilitation

 This course provides an understanding of vision impairment and the vision rehabilitation process.
 It is a 10-module self-paced course from the Lighthouse Guild that can be completed in approximately two hours.
-Access code AAOVR must be entered to enroll in the course.
+If you are university-based, check with your Department Chair to see if there is a designated code before logging on to the course.
+If you do not have a university-based code, access code AAOVR can be entered to enroll in the course.
 Click here to register for the course